 You must either settle your case or file a lawsuit within two years of the date of your accident.
 This might seem like a long time, but it goes quickly.
 And each step in the process can take time.
 Don’t delay getting any help you need.
 Contact a car accident lawyer as soon as you can to get the process started.

-The Driver Who Hit Me Was on their Phone.
-What Should I Do?
+If the Driver Who Hit Me Was on Their Phone, What Should I Do?

 If you see the driver on their phone after the accident, try to get a picture or video of any actions.
 Of course, evidence of driving while on the phone is easy to delete after an accident.
-So it’s best to inform the police and call a lawyer as soon as possible.
+So it’s best to inform the police and call an Ellenwood car accident lawyer as soon as possible.

-Talk to an Ellenwood Car Accident Lawyer for Free
+Talk to a Car Accident Attorney in Ellenwood for Free